hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Where to Sleep in Latacunga Ecuador

-The hostel La Posada Hostel del Viajero is a no-frills hostel with private or shared rooms.
-All rooms have private bathrooms and they stow extra luggage for free for hikers.
 The owner, Victor, is a former guide and is happy to answer any questions about hiking the Quilotoa loop and even offers to reserve guesthouses along the route for free.
 Victor speaks excellent English and has tons of useful information for the entire Cotopaxi region and surrounding hikes.

 Find the best Latacunga hotels, hostels, and guesthouses here

-Hiking Quilotoa Loop Standard Route vs Reverse Route
+Hiking Quilotoa Loop Standard Route vs. Reverse Route

 Sigchos Ecuador, villge, trailhead quilotoa loop, car, mountain, hardware store